oharaandrew314/mock-aws-java-sdk/README.md

 - content-type cannot be inferred in s3 file uploads on osx-java8 due to a [jvm bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=7133484)
 - Dynamo DB query expressions not supported (conditions will work)
+- there is no awareness of time; timestamps will not be returned, and passing time will not affect resources

 ## Want to Help?